rust-lang/book/src/ch06-03-if-let.md

 </Listing>

-Notice that it stays “on the happy path” in the main body of the function this way, without having significantly different control flow for two branches the way the `if let` did.
+Notice that it stays on the “happy path” in the main body of the function this way, without having significantly different control flow for two branches the way the `if let` did.